AssemblyAI-Community/mcp-livekit-agent/blogpost.md

 [Supabase](https://supabase.com/), the popular open-source Firebase alternative, recently launched their own official MCP server implementation.
 This makes their powerful database and authentication services directly available to AI agents through a standardized interface.

-Here are some examples of what you can ask your agent to do with Supabase:
+Here are some examples of what you can ask your agent to do via Supabase MCP:

 **Query data with natural language:**
 "Show me all customers who signed up in the last month and have spent over $100."